MehmetZorlu07/remote-mentoring/wiki/moscow.md

   * Private routing
   * Forgot Password
-  * Withdraw applications of projects
+  * Withdraw applications of projects - Done
   * Notifications
-  * View applications (academics) and decide as approved/declined
+  * View applications (academics) and decide as approved/declined - Done

 ## Should Have